ClusterHQ/flocker/docs/labs/installer.rst

 See the :ref:`official Flocker install instructions <installflocker>` for the full long-form installation instructions.

-The installer is part of the ``unofficial-flocker-tools`` package, so we will install that to begin with.
+The installer is part of the `Unofficial Flocker Tools <https://github.com/clusterhq/unofficial-flocker-tools>`_ repository, so we will install that to begin with.

 .. _labs-installing-unofficial-flocker-tools: